Let’s first quickly talk about…

 First of all, please try not to worry too much about this appointment.

-Easy for me to say, I know, as I sit here behind my laptop, but most partners over-estimate how stressful the appointment is.
+It is easy for me to say, I know, as I sit here behind my laptop, but most partners over-estimate how stressful the appointment is.

-To help give you a better understanding what to expect, I would suggest checking the VFS or TLS website (after selecting the country where you are making the application), as they normally will provide you with an overview of what happens at the appointment.
+To help give you a better understanding of what to expect, I would suggest checking the VFS or TLS website (after selecting the country where you are making the application), as they normally will provide you with an overview of what happens at the appointment.